ksr/YACC1-2020/README.md

 If this project is of intertest, perhaps your one of the following:<br/>
 - High school computer science educators<br/>
 - Freshman and sophomore college computer science educators<br/>
-- Electronics or Retro computer enthusiasts<br/>
+- Electronics or Retro computer enthusiast<br/>
+- Or just generally interested

 Please reach out to ken at cottageworker dot com